 Next, let's set up our Zapier workflow.

-Log in to your Zapier account and click + Create Zap.
-Choose Google Drive as the app and New File in Folder as the event.
+Log in to your Zapier account, click Create, then choose Zaps.
+Search for Google Drive as the app and New File in Folder as the event.
 Continue by selecting your account from the list or sign in to connect Google Drive first.
 Then, click Continue.

 Now, we’re going to set up the trigger by selecting My Google Drive in the Drive field first.
 As we want this Zap to start when new video files are added to our Video Input folder, let’s select it in the Folder field.
+You can find the Video Input (sub)folder in the Watermarks main folder.
 Then, click Continue.

 On the next screen, click Test Trigger to make sure Zapier can find the video file we’ve just uploaded.
 When the test was successful, click Continue.